 The Tooth Infection is Drained

 Even though most tooth infections can be easily treated, treatment should never be delayed.
-Delays in proper treatment can cause the tooth infection to spread to other parts of the body.
+Untreated tooth infections can cause the tooth infection to spread to other parts of the body.
 If a tooth infection spreads, it could become life threatening.
 Therefore, if you suspect that you have a tooth infection, seek immediate dental treatment.
-The most effective way to prevent a tooth infection is to have good oral hygiene.
-Limit your sugar intake, brush your teeth and floss twice daily, and visit your dentist for regular cleanings and exams.
+The most effective way to prevent a tooth infection is to have good oral health care.
+Limit your sugar intake, brush your teeth and floss twice daily, and have good dental care habits by visiting your dentist for regular cleanings and exams.